 First, I’ll explain how the series is likely to be adapted into an anime without getting into spoilers.
 But near the bottom of this article, I’ll explain, with spoilers, why a Demon Slayer manga sequel seems unlikely — unless it takes place in modern times!

-Why the Demon Slayer Season 3 anime will be the Kimetsu no Yaiba ending
+Why the Demon Slayer Season 3 anime or a Sunrise Countdown movie will adapt the Kimetsu no Yaiba ending

-The Demon Slayer: Kimetsu no Yaiba movie release date is Fall 2020.
-The U.S. release date remains unannounced.
+The Demon Slayer: Kimetsu no Yaiba movie release date was in Fall 2020.
+The exact U.S. release date remains unannounced although it’s been confirmed that it will premiere in North America in 2021.

-The Demon Slayer movie will adapt manga Chapters 52 through 66-69.
+The Demon Slayer movie adapted manga Chapters 52 through 66-69.
 It’s debatable where the best stopping point is in that story arc, but the film will feature around 18 chapters.

 Assuming Demon Slayer Season 2 adapts the next two story arcs, that means the anime will include manga Chapters 70 through 127 with two anime cours since these story arcs have 58 chapters combined.